hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

  * So let people express their problem and opinions with the documentation and language experience as it is their role..
 Expecially if their formation belongs to that science.

 [14:18:23](#wRvqLKgkT4mVAukFUyDypSonsN7v4dkRsJiHqQNhyeY) <hiiamboris>:
-but I'm listening to you, don't I ? ;) even though in a scientist role I would exclude you from statistics as a wicked outlier Ì†ΩÌ∏à
+but I'm listening to you, don't I ? ;) even though in a scientist role I would exclude you from statistics as a wicked outlier üòà

 [14:21:00](#myp3F1YnBCpNgdo3W3OD0ddmxeeKNlqq_NMXoz_n5W4) <GiuseppeChillemi (GiuseppeChillemi)>:
-> <@hiiamboris:tchncs.de> but I'm listening to you, don't I ? ;) even though in a scientist role I would exclude you from statistics as a wicked outlier Ì†ΩÌ∏à
+> <@hiiamboris:tchncs.de> but I'm listening to you, don't I ? ;) even though in a scientist role I would exclude you from statistics as a wicked outlier üòà

 Lets return to conquer PARSE.
 Now I have a working rule able to extract quite all the set words of a scirpt until you use dynamic coding and/or different builigin instructions

 [14:21:14](#4OZmKqQcBrjznmM5MH-L5BP9_7epEMwBaNMCbrpQF9E) <GiuseppeChillemi (GiuseppeChillemi)>:
-> <@hiiamboris:tchncs.de> but I'm listening to you, don't I ? ;) even though in a scientist role I would exclude you from statistics as a wicked outlier Ì†ΩÌ∏à
+> <@hiiamboris:tchncs.de> but I'm listening to you, don't I ? ;) even though in a scientist role I would exclude you from statistics as a wicked outlier üòà

  * Lets return to conquer PARSE.
 Now I have a working rule able to extract quite all the set words of a scirpt until you use dynamic coding and/or different buildin instructions

 [17:40:34](#ZW2UCdozkI28H54-s0vp6dmarjlecKDDx690M_zVLFY) <gurzgri>:
 GiuseppeChillemi (GiuseppeChillemi) At this point, I really start to feel helpless.
 Hardly can't think of other words and ways to explain the obvious to you.
 But, here's yet another try: A rule `ahead something` differs from a rule `something` by succeeding if fed with the right some-thing at the current position but without advancing input beyond that thing.
-It is nothing but a "look-ahead rule", a "look what's coming now and succeed if it meets expectation"-rule instead of the usual "process what's coming now if it meets expectation AND move input position beyond it if so". Ì†ΩÌπè
+It is nothing but a "look-ahead rule", a "look what's coming now and succeed if it meets expectation"-rule instead of the usual "process what's coming now if it meets expectation AND move input position beyond it if so". üôè

 ```
 meal: word! eat: [meal]